LambdaLabs/docsy-lambda-docs/content/en/linux/create-conda-virtual-environment.md

 ---
-title: "How do I use virtual environments and containers?"
+title: "How do I create a conda virtual environment?"
 type: docs
 tags:
-- NVIDIA
+- CUDA
 - PyTorch
-- TensorFlow
-- Ubuntu
 ---

-You can use [Miniconda3](https://docs.conda.io/en/latest/miniconda.html) to create conda virtual environments, and Docker to create containers, to install and maintain different versions of software packages and their respective dependencies.

-## Conda virtual environments

-### Download and install Miniconda3
+To create a conda virtual environment:

 1. Download the latest version of Miniconda3 by running: